Sport and sponsors.

 We all know that sponsors are vital for sport around the world and we here at Neds are proud to get behind our teams.

-All this talk about sponsorships has given us the perfect excuse to come up with a list of some of the more iconic ones in Aussie Sport from over the years.
+If anything, this has given us the perfect excuse to come up with a list of some of the more iconic ones in Aussie sport from over the years.

 It was all about making the big game bigger and Rugby League was simply the best from 1982 – 1995.

 They stopped being a sponsor for obvious reasons.